-This page includes frequently asked questions Threat Stack has received about File Integrity Monitoring (FIM) and the File Transfer Protocol (FTP).
+This page includes frequently asked questions F5 Distributed Cloud App Infrastructure Protection (AIP) has received about File Integrity Monitoring (FIM) and the File Transfer Protocol (FTP).

-You can track a FTP services exfiltrating data away from your system using the Threat Stack FIM monitoring service.
+You can track a FTP services exfiltrating data away from your system using the Distributed Cloud AIP FIM monitoring service.

 Create a FIM rule to monitor a sensitive file or directory.
-After you create a FIM rule, if a FTP service copies a file to a remote system an event triggers in Threat Stack and you receive an alert stating the file was opened by the service.
+After you create a FIM rule, if a FTP service copies a file to a remote system, an event triggers in Distributed Cloud AIP and you receive an alert stating the file was opened by the service.

 To whitelist a particular user, you have to add a suppression to the rule they currently trigger.

-NOTE: Threat Stack stores rules on the host and not the backend.
+Distributed Cloud AIP stores rules on the host, not the backend.
 This means rules can take a few minutes to update.
 Additionally, a rule suppression is not recursive.

-1. On the Alerts page, click the Suppression button.
+- On the Alerts page, click the Suppress button.

-2. On the Add New Host Rule Suppression fly-in, enter the user to suppress.
+- On the Add New Host Rule Suppression dialog, specify the user to suppress.

-For more information on Suppressions, see the How do I Suppress Alerts? article.
+For more information on Suppressions, see Suppress an Alert.

 To monitor other folders for invalid users: